WilliamHiatt/SeniorCapStone/README.md

 ### Generating 2D and 3D Cluster Graphs of Topics (K means Clustering)
-Generate a visual of number of topic clusters vs inertia (WCSS score) of the model (low inertia is good).
+Generate a visual of the number of topic clusters vs inertia (WCSS score) of the model (low inertia is good).
 We want to find the optimal number of topic clusters to use, and you can use the "elbow method" on this graph to find it.
 Ideally, the number of clusters is as small as possible, and the inertia is also as small as possible.
 So, to find the point where increasing the number of clusters gives diminishing returns on the inertia score, we imagine the line graph as an arm and use the number of clusters at the "elbow", or the point on the graph where the slope becomes much closer to 0 than the point before.

 This will generate the topic space in 2D with every article represented as a single point.
 Very similar to the t-SNE clustering graph, this visualization has the same goal: show topic clusters of articles that are very similar in topic and overall theme.
-Points closer together means they have very similar topics, while points further apart will be less related.
+Points closer together mean they have very similar topics, while points further apart will be less related.
 This visualization uses the relevance of each topic to an article as the data behind the clustering.
-Articles are colored by the user-selected number of clusters (not by main topic).
+Articles are colored by the user-selected number of clusters (not by the main topic).

-This visualization is a 3D version of the one above, with a 3rd dimension added to represent sentiment value of each article.
+This visualization is a 3D version of the one above, with a 3rd dimension added to represent the sentiment value of each article.
 So, the 2D xy-plane will be exactly the same as the visualization above--meant to represent articles in the topic space and how they are related by topic.
 The third dimension will show every article's sentiment value, to show how clusters or individual articles differ by sentiment (or are closely related!)

 ### Relevance X Sentiment of Articles K-Means